gidra5/uni/obsidian_vault/Token Tree.md

 aliases: token groups
 ---

-After text is tokenized, they are checked for existance of balanced token groups.
+After text is tokenized, they are checked for existence of balanced token groups.

 Token groups are defined by delimiters - special tokens that separate one token group from another.
 There may be multiple separators in one group, which separate different sections of token group.